List of Legend of Heavenly Sphere Shurato characters: Mii

 A Nāga youngling, Laksh's brave little friend and loyal companion.
 Also friend to Shurato, Reiga, Ryōma and Hyūga.

 Lady Vishnu

-Leader of the Tenkūkai, based on the Indu god Vishnu.
+Leader of the Tenkūkai, based on the Hindu god Vishnu.
 She summoned Shurato and Gai, but her spell was disrupted by Indrah.
 She's petrified by him, who blames Shurato for it.

 Indrah

-Vishnu's right hand and the traitor who petrifies her, pitting the Hachibushu against each other.
+Based on the Hindu god Indra, he is Vishnu's right hand and the traitor who petrifies her, pitting the Hachibushu against each other.

-The Asura gods
+The Asura Gods

 The Asura Gods are powerful warriors who tried to conquer Tenkūkai in the distant past, led by Shiva, the god of destruction.
 Ten thousand years before the events in the 20th century, they battled the Hachibushu in one of their previous incarnations, in a war of cataclysmic proportions and were sealed after their defeat by Lady Vishnu.
-Their seal is removed by Indra, who sends three of their prominent warriors to kill the Hachibushu, to whom they introduce themselves as the Beast Fang Trio.
+Their seal is removed by Indrah, who sends three of their prominent warriors to kill the Hachibushu, to whom they introduce themselves as the Beast Fang Trio.